-Do you make resolutions and then feel disappointed or guilty for breaking them?
+Do you make New Year’s resolutions and then feel disappointed or guilty for breaking them?
 Enthusiastically resolve to change, but within days or weeks lose interest and can’t motivate yourself?
 Wonder why you get sidetracked by distractions or become easily discouraged when quick results aren’t forthcoming?
-The problem is threefold:

 1. Create an action plan.
 I’d get overwhelmed and lose confidence when I thought about a major goal.
 Break it down into smaller steps by month, week, and daily to-do lists.
 Actionable steps become manageable and doable.